Harold Lloyd: Later life and renewed interest

-Lloyd kept copyright control of most of his films and re-released them infrequently after his retirement.
+Lloyd was a careful conservator of his filmed works.
+He owned his own productions outright, and he bought back his earliest silent films from Pathé when that company liquidated in 1934.
+Lloyd retained copyright control of most of his films and re-released them infrequently after his retirement.

 Lloyd did not grant cinematic re-releases because most theaters could not accommodate an organist to play music for his films, and Lloyd did not wish his work to be accompanied by a pianist: "I just don't like pictures played with pianos.
 We never intended them to be played with pianos."
 Similarly, his features never were shown on television as Lloyd's price was high: "I want $300,000 per picture for two showings.
 That's a high price, but if I don't get it, I'm not going to show it.
 They've come close to it, but they haven't come all the way up."
 As a consequence, his reputation and public recognition suffered in comparison with Chaplin and Keaton, whose work generally has been more widely distributed.
-Lloyd's film character was so intimately associated with the 1920s era that attempts at revivals in 1940s and 1950s were poorly received when audiences viewed the 1920s (and silent film in particular) as old-fashioned.
+In 1949 Lloyd reissued one of his talkies, Movie Crazy, to theaters through a small, independent distributor (rather than a major studio, which would insist on more control than Lloyd was willing to grant).

+Anthologist Robert Youngson was friendly with Lloyd and petitioned him to supply antique films for Youngson's popular silent-comedy compilations (like When Comedy Was King and 30 Years of Fun).
+Lloyd declined, because he would not have control over the editing and treatment of his footage.

 In the early 1960s, Lloyd produced two compilation films, Harold Lloyd's World of Comedy and The Funny Side of Life, featuring scenes from his old comedies.
-The first film premiered at the 1962 Cannes Film Festival, where Lloyd was fêted as a major rediscovery.
-In 1965 he was interviewed by the Social Security Administration.
+World of Comedy premiered at the 1962 Cannes Film Festival, where Lloyd was fêted as a major rediscovery.

 The film was well received by most critics and audiences as a reminder of Lloyd's creative output as the third (with Chaplin and Keaton) of the "Big Three" great silent comedy filmmakers.
+Unfortunately World of Comedy was not widely distributed in the United States; Columbia Pictures agreed to release it, but only for the international market.

 The renewed interest in Lloyd helped restore his status among film historians.
 Throughout his later years, he screened his films for audiences at special charity and educational events, to great acclaim, and found a particularly receptive audience among college audiences: "Their whole response was tremendous because they didn't miss a gag; anything that was even a little subtle, they got it right away."